Stroke News Update

 Late April and early May are a wonderful time for fans of marathon running.
 As I do every year, I followed the latest news from Boston and London, home to the world’s most famous marathons.
 The 2026 races brought some notable headlines, including a new course record by John Korir in Boston and a remarkable but hardly unexpected result, as Sebastian Sawe convincingly broke the 2-hour barrier in London.

 But as has happened for several years, I was left with mixed feelings, especially reading some of the online chatter after these two premier races.
-I decided to let things sit for a while, to see if I really wanted to put my concerns into words.
+I decided to let things sit for a while, before putting my concerns into words.
 Since this is my blog, I will go ahead and share my opinions on the state of the sport.
 I’m interested in any reader comments, especially if you have a different take on this subject.

 Celebrating the good